zambrovski/mqtt-tf/README.md

     tinkerforge.ambilight.topic=illuminance
     tinkerforge.ambilight.callbackperiod=10000

 This will configure the ambient light to be checked every 10 seconds and deliver the value to `testsetup/cellar/illuminance`.
+In particular cases, it is important to configure a single device (not the device type).
+This can be done in a similar way, how the device segment is set.

+    #
+    # Example ambient light
+    #
+    aDc.callbackperiod=10000

 ### Run